Teaching Yoga for

 NOTE: The 2019 July, May and March trainings booked out very quickly!

-The training is held at the beautiful Govinda Valley Retreat Centre in Otford, NSW, which is just 1-hour south of the Sydney CBD.
+The in-person training is held at the beautiful Govinda Valley Retreat Centre in Otford, NSW, which is just 1-hour south of the Sydney CBD.

 The training runs from 8:30am-5:30pm daily with breaks for morning tea, lunch and afternoon tea (breakfast and dinner also provided for residential trainees)